-What would your England line-up against Wales be?
+Who made your England line-up to face Wales?

-World Cup 2022: Pick England team to face Wales in final group game
+World Cup 2022: Your England team to face Wales in final group game

 Last updated on .From the section England